-Persons with disabilities and persons with reduced mobility (PRM) would have the shortest pre-notification period for requesting travel assistance (24 hours ahead of the journey, Article 24 (a)) when travelling by rail (compared to 36h in the bus & coach and 48h in the air and waterborne sectors).
+Persons with disabilities and persons with reduced mobility (PRM) will have a shorter pre-notification period for requesting travel assistance (24 hours ahead of the journey, Article 24 (a)) when travelling by rail (compared to 36h by bus & coach and 48h in the air and waterborne sectors).

-Should a Member State decide to apply a longer (up to 36h) pre-notification period for rail travel, then it can do so only until 30 June 2026, and it will have to explain why this is necessary and what measures have been foreseen to overcome the shortcomings which made the longer pre-notification period necessary.
-The COM will gather and publish the information with the comparison of the applicable conditions for PRM assistance in the different Member States.
-This obligation to provide assistance on shorter notice (24h compared to the currently applicable 48h) would help to make travelling by rail more inclusive.
+Should a Member State decide to apply a longer (up to 36h) pre-notification period for rail travel, then it can do so only until 30 June 2026, but it will have to explain why this is necessary and what measures have been foreseen to overcome the shortcomings which made the longer pre-notification period necessary.
+The Commission will gather and publish the information, together with a comparison of the conditions for PRM assistance in the different Member States.
+This obligation to provide assistance on shorter notice (24h compared to the previous 48h) will help to make travelling by rail more inclusive.